BridgesLab/PredictorsDietInducedObesity/scripts/pre-diet-luminex.md

 The raw data is in a file named ../data/raw/Pre-Diet-Multiplex.csv and are mapped against the file in ../data/raw/mapping.csv.
 The mouse level data is shown below.
 This analysis looked at 14 Control Diet mice and 21 High Fat Diet mice.
+The pre-diet weights are shown in ../data/raw/Cohort_6_PreDiet.csv and the post-diet weights are shown in ../data/raw/Cohort_6_PostDiet.csv.

 ```